 - How can an attorney help me with my accident?

-When drivers are injured as a result, determining the party responsible for the injuries can be difficult.
+When drivers are injured due to a semi-truck's tire blowout, determining the party responsible for the injuries can be difficult.
 Obviously, the trucking company that owns the 18-wheeler and employs the driver is likely a suspect.
-If they were negligent in the installation or maintenance, the company may well be responsible for any injured motorist’s injuries.
-However, the manufacturer of the commercial truck’s delaminated tire may be responsible as well if the tire was defective.
-Regardless, an experienced truck accident lawyer will know how to uncover who’s actually responsible.
+If they were negligent in the installation or maintenance of the tires, the company may well be responsible for any harms that result.
+However, the manufacturer of the commercial truck's delaminated tire may be responsible as well if the tire was defective.
+Regardless, an experienced truck accident lawyer will know how to uncover who's actually responsible.

 Causes of Tire Blowouts and Delamination.

 Most motorists have experienced, or at least witnessed, a car tire blowout.
-At low speeds, these occurrences can be more inconveniences rather than disasters.
-Nonetheless, steering and maintaining control of a car become all but impossible, making accidents almost unavoidable if and when the vehicle is traveling at a high rate of speed.
-This is especially true for 18-wheelers.
+At low speeds, these occurrences can be mere inconveniences, rather than disasters.
+Nonetheless, steering and maintaining control of a car become all but impossible at higher rates of speed, making accidents almost unavoidable, especially for a vehicle as large as a tractor-trailer.

 Possible causes for tire blowouts, include: